navinchandra123/Compiler-Design-Calculator-Mini-Project/README.md

 ### Prerequisities
 - lex (Flex)
 - yacc (Bison)

-If you don't have them, please install flex and bison by using apt-get(for Ubuntu/Debian) or yum(For CentOS/Fedora).
+If you don't have them, please install flex and bison by using apt-get(for Ubuntu/Debian) or from GnuWin Packages(For windows users)

+### Compile
+>lex calc.l
+>yacc calc.y
+>gcc lex.yy.c y.tab.c -o calc